TanishkThoria/Personal-Website/content/posts/foss.md

 +++
 draft = true
 date = 2022-12-24T15:33:37-08:00
-title = "The State of FOSS"
-description = "Free and Open-Source Software has come a long way, but it is enough to rival established companies?" slug = "state of foss" authors = ["Tanishk Thoria"] tags = [] categories = ["FOSS"]
+title = "What is FOSS and is it Useful?" description = "Can Free and Open-Source Software rival established companies?" slug = "what is foss" authors = ["Tanishk Thoria"] tags = [] categories = ["FOSS"]